 The most popular cluster and one of the most historical need some hiking to get to the best churches.
 Don’t miss the Abuna Yemata Guh, which requires some agility and good climbing skills.
 Also, visit the Maryam Korkor, this church includes a beautiful hike with stunning views.

 Easily accessible from the road, these churches can get busier with tourists and locals (mostly claiming to be guides).
 Don’t miss the Madhane Alem Kesho Church.
 Skip Teka Tesfai, where tourists are known to get bombarded by locals demanding money.

 Smaller but an easily accessible cluster, with very nice churches.
 The best churches are Abraha We Atsbeha and Wukro Cherkos.

 This historical town was the second civilization in Ethiopia.
 Ruins, tombs, and obelisks over 1,600 years old mark the old town.
-Aksum is most famously known for a small chapel that claim to house the original Ark of the Covenant, Moses’ 10 Commandments.
-The history, ancient tombs and obelisks make this a wonderful stop in Northern Ethiopia.
+Aksum is most famously known for a small chapel that claims to house the original Ark of the Covenant, Moses’ 10 Commandments.
+The history, ancient tombs, and obelisks make this a wonderful stop in Northern Ethiopia.

 Ark of the Covenant – within the Saint Mary’s Church compound, a small chapel holds the Ark of the Covenant.
-It is guarded and fenced, and no one can enter the chapel.
+No one can enter the chapel.

 A 3-day ticket costs 50 Birr at the tourist office in town.
 It provides access to all sights in Aksum excluding the Saint Mary’s Church compound (200 Birr), the Abba Pentalewon (150 Birr) and Abba Liqanos Monasteries (150 Birr).